-11. Whistleblowing
+12. Whistleblowing

-- 11.1.
-We have a Whistleblowing Policy which can be found on the school website.
-Staff are required to familiarise themselves with this document during their induction period. - 11.2.
-All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+- 12.1 We have a Whistleblowing Policy which can be found on the school website.
+Staff are required to familiarise themselves with this document during their induction period. - 12.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors. - 12.3 Low Level Concerns At Sir William Borlase's Grammar School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Head Teacher or the DSL.
+Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
+All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.

-12. Physical intervention/Positive handling
+13. Physical intervention/Positive handling